ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

 The first time it will start pulling the images from the Docker hub.

-- After it's done starting, you can check the status
+4. After it started, you can check the status with the following commands:

 ```
 sudo docker-compose ps